-Program: Cell and Molecular Biology
+Program: Molecular and Cell Biology

 Catalog page: MS

 Degree requirements: A background in calculus, general physics, organic chemistry, biochemistry and general biology, including genetics, is preferred.
+Students intending to do research in computational biology should have some background in mathematics and in programming.

 Test score required: Yes